 Correctional Facility: Inmate Visitation/Information

-Unless visitation privileges have been revoked, inmates are permitted two 1/2-hour visits per week on specified days.
+Unless visitation privileges have been revoked, inmates are permitted two visits per week up to one hour in length on specified days.
 Up to three people may visit per visiting day.

 - Driver’s license